 Getting the most out of your direct marketing campaign

 Your database is at the heart of any good direct marketing strategy.
 It must be up to date and accurate.
 Check your mailing lists regularly - remove duplicate entries, correct any mistakes and, above all, delete names of people and businesses who have asked to be removed.

 The information you hold on your database is marketing gold dust.
 It can tell you about your customers' buying habits and reveal other useful information such as age, gender and location.
 You can use this data to divide your customers and prospects into smaller groups and target them with special messages.
 You can build a profile of your best customers and actively seek new contacts matching that description by buying or renting new lists.

 Direct marketing works because it puts your message in front of people.
 However, unsolicited letters, phone calls, faxes, emails and texts must only be sent to people and businesses that have given permission to be contacted.
-The Data Protection Act is complex and privacy laws are becoming tighter.
+The General Data Protection Act is complex and privacy laws are becoming tighter.
 It is your responsibility to check that your direct marketing activities are within the law.

 Measuring the results of direct marketing